 In Southwest Florida, the percentage of students in Lee and Charlotte Counties receiving Free and Reduced Price Lunch exceeds 68% in each county.
 In Collier County Public Schools, 62% of children are on the Free and Reduced Lunch Program.
 Knowing this sobering statistic, Meals of Hope continually provides our meals to the guidance counselor or front office staff at every school so that a hungry family has immediate access to food.

 In Collier County we provide Meals of Hope at every Summer Feeding site each year.
 Additionally, our meals are at each of the food pantries that Meals of Hope runs: Golden Gate Senior Center, Lely Presbyterian Church, and the Greater Naples YMCA.
-We also have 3 weekly distributions in South Lee County and Collier Counties, serving more than 1,000 families, seniors and veterans each week.
+We also have 7 weekly distributions in South Lee County and Collier Counties, serving more than 1,000 families, seniors and veterans each week.

 We also donate our meals to both the Harry Chapin Food Bank and Midwest Food Bank which give the food to local food pantries throughout Southwest Florida.